John Kimber: Killing

 "Dancing the slaves" was a regular part of the routine of a slave ship on the Middle Passage; the captain and crew forced slaves to exercise in an effort to decrease the mortality rate caused by the extremely cramped and unhygienic conditions below decks.
 Those who refused to take part in the dancing were flogged with a cat o' nine tails.

 On 2 April 1792, William Wilberforce made a speech to parliament at the end of a debate on the abolition of the slave trade.
 He gave two examples of the atrocities associated with the slave trade, in order to appeal to the sympathy of fellow members of parliament.
-Firstly, he described an attack on Calabar by British slave ships, which bombarded the city in order to force its traders to lower the price of slaves.
-The second example was the case of Captain Kimber, whom Wilberforce said had murdered a teenaged slave girl on his ship for refusing to dance for exercise.
+Firstly, he described an attack on Calabar by British slave ships, which had bombarded the city in order to force its traders to lower the price of slaves.
+The second example was the case of Captain Kimber, who, Wilberforce said, had murdered a teenaged slave girl on his ship for refusing to dance for exercise.
 Kimber was said to have repeatedly lashed the girl and to have had her several times suspended by one leg and then dropped to the deck of the ship.
 Following this maltreatment, she died.

 In his speech, Wilberforce emphasised the innocence of the girl.
 He downplayed the captain's claims (subsequently reported in the press) that she suffered from an unidentified preexisting medical condition causing lassitude and that she had gonorrhea.
 Isaac Cruikshank's depiction of Kimber's assault on a "virjen," in his image published at the time, also emphasises her innocence in the face of the captain's aggression and moral corruption.

 On 7 April 1792, Kimber placed advertisements in several newspapers proclaiming his innocence.
 The charges against Kimber were soon reported in the press, as were accounts of his trial beginning in June 1792.
 Such reports rapidly crossed the Atlantic and were published in ten American newspapers.